SIP Calculator 2026: How SIPs Work

 | 30 | ₹36L | ₹3.5Cr | ₹3.14Cr |

 When markets fall, your fixed monthly amount buys more units.
 When markets rise, it buys fewer units.
-Over time, your average purchase price is lower than the market average — this is called rupee-cost averaging.
+Over time, your average purchase cost ends up lower than the market average — this is rupee-cost averaging.

 Realistic Return Expectations

-Most SIP calculators show projections at 12% or 15%.
-These are optimistic.
-Historical data for Indian equity mutual funds:
+Most SIP calculators default to 12% or even 15%.
+These are optimistic projections.
+Based on historical data for Indian equity mutual funds:

 - Large-cap funds: 10–12% long-term CAGR